inhumare/kodiremotebinding/index.md

 The obc tags are like variables we can bind the key codes to as Kodi doesn't specify all the buttons we need.

 ### Actually bind your buttons to Kodi actions
-Now edit existing keymap file or add a new one
+Now edit existing xml keymap file or add a new one in /userdata/keymaps/ Choose an [action](https://kodi.wiki/view/Action_IDs) for Kodi to perform when key is pressed.

-The important bit is that the obc binds have to be in a separate tag <universalremote>.
+***The important bit is that the obc binds have to be in a separate tag <universalremote>.***
 Other more basic remote buttons that have been already defined by Kodi can be rebound normally in the <remote> tag.
 ```xml
   <keymap>